Jagdish-J-P/fpx-payment/README.md

 You can override the defaults by updating the config file.

-3. Run migration to add the banks table
+3. Run migration to add the banks and transactions table

 ```bash
 php artisan migrate